haylo237/alx-pre_course/0x01-git/README.md

-This readme is for this directory
+This readme is for this directory.